1. Jainism was founded by__________.

 Explanation: Famous for their exquisite marble architecture (11th–13th centuries CE).

-50. A major reason Jainism spread in western India was:
+50. A major reason Jainism spread in western India was__________.

 A) Patronage by merchant communities